Updated August 24, 2023

-- The below chart will appear as :
+- The below chart will appear as follows:

-- The First bin, $25,000, will include all data points which are less than this value.
+- The First bin, $25,000, will include all data points less than this value.

-- The last bin More will include all the data points which are higher than $65,000.
-Its created automatically by Excel.
+- The last bin, More, will include all the data points over $65,000.
+It’s created automatically by Excel.

 - The histogram is very useful while working with a large amount of data.

-- A histogram chart shows the data in a graphical form that is easy to compare and easy to understand.
+- A histogram chart shows the data in a graphical form that is easy to compare and understand.

-- While working with histogram, it creates a problem with multiple categories.
+- While working with histograms, it creates a problem with multiple categories.

-Things to Remember About Histogram Chart in Excel
+Things to Remember About Histogram Charts in Excel

-- A Histogram chart is used for continuous data where the bin determines the range of data.
+- A histogram chart uses for continuous data and determines the range of data with the bin.